Billing Logic¶

 Warning

-If there are overly active sessions, they will be split into multiple entries for billing based on time_spent
+If there are overly long active Sessions, these Sessions will be split into multiple entries for billing based on time_spent

 .

-> 4 hours, billing count = integer part of (time_spent
+> 4 hours, billing quantity = Round down (time_spent

-is less than 4 hours, it is still counted as 1 session.
+is less than the above 4 hours, it is still counted as 1 Session.

 Availability Monitoring¶

-- Initiating availability tests and returning test results via Guance provided testing nodes
+- Enable availability test tasks and return test results via Guance provided test nodes.

 Billing Item Statistics

-The number of new test data entries added within an hour is counted hourly.
+Hourly interval statistics for the number of new test data items added within an hour.

 Warning

-Since availability test data is currently stored in the default log index, DQL queries or statistics need to add the following filter conditions to query test data:
+Since the current test data is stored in the default log index, DQL queries or statistics need to add the following filter conditions to query test data.

 .